toddschultz/WeatherScraper/README.md

 RESTful API in versions R2016a through R2017b when using a Proxy server.
 The issue has been fixed in MATLAB R2018a.
 The functions also use the time table feature in MATLAB, which was introduced in R2016a.
-Thus, the funcitons provide require MATLAB R2018a or newer to work properly on the Boeing network.
+Thus, the funcitons provide require MATLAB R2018a or newer to work properly on a network with a Proxy server.